Justin Bieber Marries Hailey Baldwin: See More Celebrity Couples Who Wed at the Courthouse

 Justin Bieber and Hailey Baldwin just tied the knot.

 An insider confirmed their newlywed status to E!
 News on Friday.
-According to the source, the 24-year-old singer and 21-year-old model exchanged vows during a courthouse ceremony in New York.
-A courthouse source said the two arrived around 4:00 p.m.
+According to the source, the 24-year-old singer and 21-year-old model exchanged vows on Thursday during a courthouse ceremony in New York.
+A courthouse source said the two arrived around 4:00 p.m. that day.

 "They didn't tell anyone they were doing it," a source told E!
 News.
 "They are doing a separate ceremony out of the country with a few family members soon as well."

 The wedding took place just a few months after Bieber popped the question.
-The "Sorry" singer proposed with a shiny sparkler during their trip to Baker's Bay in July.
+The "Sorry" singer proposed with a shiny sparkler during their trip to Baker's Bay in the Bahamas July.

 "The proposal was a very happy moment and Hailey was taken off guard," another source told E!
 News.
 "Her face was in shock but you could tell they are both so in love."

 The pair certainly has a complicated history.
-After knowing each other for years, Bieber and Baldwin sparked romance rumors in 2014.
-Bieber even called her as "someone I really love" during a 2016 interview with GQ.
+After being friends since their early teenage years, Bieber and Baldwin sparked romance rumors in 2014.
+Bieber even referred to her as "someone I really love" during a 2016 interview with GQ.
 However, Baldwin told E!
-News they weren't an "exclusive couple."
+News they weren't an "exclusive couple" later that year.

 She also opened up about their relationship history in a May interview with The Times UK.

-The two hinted they had reunited this summer after they were spotted packing on the PDA in Miami and New York.
+After a bit of a break, during which Bieber revisited his relationship with Selena Gomez, the two reunited.
+They hinted they were back together earlier this summer after they were spotted packing on the PDA in Miami and New York.

 Congratulations, you two!